Postgraduate Certificate in Health Research

-Applications for admisson in October 2017 will open from the 1st September 2016.
+Applications for admisson in October 2017 are open.

 This progamme is designed to be taken by Academic Clinical Fellows alongside work commitments, the Health Research programme exists in order to enable students to:

 - develop skills of research, design and data analysis in both qualitative and quantitative research

 - identify, critically appraise and incorporate the results of medical and social science research into the day-to-day decision-making of clinical, scientific and administrative practice

 - apply the principles of evidence-based practice in health care settings

 - plan how to implement the findings of research to improve health care